Chia-Network/chia-operator/docs/chiaharvester.md

 Specifying a ChiaHarvester will create a kubernetes Deployment and some Services for a Chia harvester that connects to a local [farmer](chiafarmer.md).
 It also requires a specified [Chia certificate authority](chiaca.md).

+It is also expected you have some pre-existing plots in persistent volumes or mounted to a host path on one of your k8s nodes.

 Here's a minimal ChiaHarvester example custom resource (CR):

 ```yaml